cmclaughlin829/Leveraging_Demographic_Data_for_Income_Classification/README.md

 ### Addressing Training Set Class Imbalance
 As shown above, if class imbalance is not accounted for prior to training, the model tends to favor a prediction of <=$50K.

 Depending on the priority of our advertisement, it may be advantageous for our model to perform this way.
-If we are interested in capturing the all users who may fit into the category of <=$50K and are less concerned with misclassification of users with higher salaries, we could leave the model as-is.
+If we are interested in capturing all users who fit into the category of <=$50K and are less concerned with misclassification of users with higher salaries, we could leave the model as-is.
 However, addressing this imbalance will allow the model to not only perform better with salaries >$50K, but it will likely lead to a more robust model overall.
 To achieve this goal, the model was re-trained with a sample weight of 3 applied to all samples with a salary >$50K.

 ### Balanced Model Test Data Performance
 The confusion matrix, ROC curve and classification report for the balanced model are provided below.
 Labels of 0 represent salaries <=$50K while labels of 1 represent salaries >$50K.